 - You will need a day in advance to make this cheese, there is no way around this and rushing it will result in a gritty cheese.
 Trust me on this and do not skip soaking the cashews overnight.
 This makes the nuts very soft and is necessary since so little liquid is used and is needed to get a creamy consistency.

 - Add your cashews to a bowl and pour boiling water over them by at least an inch at the top.
 Cover and leave to sit overnight on your counter or 8 hours minimum.
 Drain them and rinse them well.

 - Preheat the oven to 325°F (162°C).
 Line a 6 inch round cake pan with a large piece of parchment paper (see photo) and press it inside the pan and against the sides to make it flat as possible.

 - Add the soaked/drained cashews to a food processor.
-Add the rice vinegar, worcestershire sauce, lemon juice, water, garlic and salt.
+Add the rice vinegar (see notes below if doing a baked version for the vinegar amount), worcestershire sauce, lemon juice, water, garlic and salt.
 This will not work in a blender, I'm sorry, there is too little liquid and it will never get smooth enough because of the lack of space to go around.
 Process the mixture for around 30 seconds, scrape down the sides and then blend again for a solid 5 minutes or so until 100% silky smooth and creamy and NO bits of cashews remain.
 It should be dreamy smooth like the photos.
 Do not stop processing until it reaches this stage and scrape the sides as needed.